 If you do go hunting for inspiration online, make sure it’s a craft that your little ones can handle without getting frustrated.
 Or else be on hand to do the harder parts yourself.
 When your kids get to be preschool-aged, they can practice cutting and glueing simple shapes into designs or collages.
 Confessions of a Not-So-Crafty Momma has tons of great projects along these lines.

 At the same time, though, don’t forget that as kids grow older, it’s good to keep them interested by adding new challenges.
 No, your five-year-old may not be into knotting bracelets.
 But your seven-year-old is probably ready to practice this skill, and your nine-year-old could benefit from the fine-motor-skills practice of adding beads to the mix.
 (Not to mention the mental challenges of mapping out a bead pattern on paper.)

 Whatever crafts your kids get into, it’s a good idea to get to know your local art-supply store.
 If it’s part of a national chain, they will probably have classes to teach kids new skills, like sewing or crocheting or knitting.
-And if you have a local independent or upscale art store, like Brite Crown, you’re in for a real treat.
+And if you have a local independent or upscale art store, you’re in for a real treat.
 Stores like this will often have unique finds you won’t see anywhere else, and they may be able to special-order things they don’t have in stock for your budding artist’s ever-evolving needs.

 Let It Go

 Most craft projects result in a three-dimensional piece of art that you then need to display, or, at the very least, store.
 Add in kids’ arts and crafts projects from school, and you’ll soon be drowning in former craft projects and “masterpieces”!

 So repeat after me: It’s OK to let it go!
 The easiest way, perhaps, is to get a digital photo frame, photograph everything, and then toss the originals/let the digital duplicates rotate through the frame.